 On the basis of the temperature levels and local composition, they may in fact be formed polluting species.
 Let us examine this aspect taking into account the same molecule before (methane), and examining the complex nature of radicalic reactions that characterize its combustion process.

-Do you want to learn more about: "What are TAR?
-How do they origin ?"?
+Do you want to learn more about: “TAR, origin and behaviour“?

 The latter species contains a triple bond between the two carbon atoms, and behaves as a precursor of aromatic species (benzene and PAH – Polyaromatic Hydrocarbons).